crazystorm720/Deterministic-Serendipity/oci_db_free_tier.md

 - **Performance**: Fast queries for client reports
 - **Intelligence**: Built-in scoring and matching systems
 - **Growth**: Room to add more sophisticated analytics

-The OCI setup gives you enterprise-grade infrastructure at zero cost, while the schema design supports both your immediate needs and future expansion into contracts, more sophisticated AI analysis, and larger client bases.